kbrowngithub/bamazon/README.md

 # Project Overview
 ```
-Bamazon is an Amazon=like storefront created using node.js and MySQL.
-The app will take in orders from customers and deplete stock from the store's inventory.
-The app also tracks product sales across the store's departments and then provides a summary of the highest-grossing departments in the store.
+Bamazon is an Amazon-like storefront created using node.js and MySQL.
+The app will take in orders from customers
+and deplete stock from the store's inventory.
+The app also tracks product sales across the store's departments
+and then provides a summary of the highest-grossing departments in the store.

 ```
 ### Demo Recording Link: